openstack-archive/fuel-library/docs/pages/creating-fuel-pm/0010-creating-fuel-pm-from-scratch.rst

-    * Boot the server (or VM) from the CD/DVD drive and install the chosen OS
+    * Boot the server (or VM) from the CD/DVD drive and install the chosen OS.
+Be sure to choose the root password carefully.

-        * Choose root password carefully

     * Set up the eth0 interface.
-This will be the public interface:
+This interface will be used for communication between the Puppet Master and Puppet clients, as well as for Cobbler.

       ``vi/etc/sysconfig/network-scripts/ifcfg-eth0``::

         DEVICE="eth0"
-        BOOTPROTO="dhcp"
-        ONBOOT="no"
+        BOOTPROTO="static"
+        IPADDR="10.20.0.100"
+        NETMASK="255.255.255.0"
+        ONBOOT="yes"
         TYPE="Ethernet"
+        PEERDNS="no"

       Apply network settings::